dorogoy/zipline-mcp/README.md

 - `command`: The executable to run (typically "npx")
 - `args`: Array containing ["zipline-mcp"]
 - `environment.ZIPLINE_TOKEN`: Your Zipline API token
+- `environment.ZIPLINE_ENDPOINT`: The URL of your Zipline server (default is "http://localhost:3000")

 ##### Optional Settings